 I can never grasp the ‘technique’ behind putting these lashes on, when everyone else makes it look easy.

-But these tips are nice and helpful, maybe I’ll get it next time. :)posted almost 4 years ago
+But these tips are nice and helpful, maybe I’ll get it next time. :)posted about 4 years ago

 Patience is definitely key!
 I also use a damp q-tip like Cursed_Kross, but usually with a basic lotion or jojoba oil instead of water.
 This is not a good idea if you line your eyes before applying lashes, but it helps keep the glue tacky and your lid clean as you apply.